- Must visit

 Discover the best of Sorrento — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Sorrento trip today.

-Sorrento’s principal museum, housed in an aristocratic villa with collections of Neapolitan paintings, decorative arts, clocks, and Capodimonte porcelain, plus sea-view gardens.
+Sorrento’s main museum, set in an 18th-century villa with Neapolitan paintings, decorative arts, clocks, and porcelain, plus sea-view gardens.

-A small but distinctive museum dedicated to Sorrento’s famed marquetry craft, displaying inlaid furniture, design traditions, and period interiors in a historic palace.
+A specialized museum on Sorrento’s marquetry tradition, displaying inlaid wood furniture, tools, and interiors in a historic palace.

-Sorrento’s main square and social hub, surrounded by historic buildings, terraces, and busy streets; the essential orientation point for first-time visitors.
+Sorrento’s main square and transport hub, surrounded by historic buildings and always busy with locals and visitors.

 Soft potato gnocchi baked with tomato sauce, mozzarella, and basil.
-It is one of Sorrento’s signature dishes and a classic of local home cooking.
+It is one of Sorrento’s signature dishes and a classic expression of Campanian comfort food.

-Well-known waterfront restaurant in Marina Grande, especially appreciated for fresh seafood, classic Campanian dishes, and scenic views.
+A well-known waterfront restaurant at Marina Grande, celebrated for fresh seafood, classic Campanian dishes, and scenic views over the bay.

-Service is often included or covered by a coperto.
-Tipping is not mandatory; round up or leave EUR 1-2 at cafes, 5-10% for great restaurant service, and round up taxi fares.
+Service is often included or partially covered by a coperto.
+Tipping is not required, but leaving EUR 1-2 at cafes or 5-10% at restaurants for good service is appreciated.
+Round up for taxis.

 Find answers to the most common questions about traveling from Zermatt to Sorrento by flight.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest flight, the cheapest option, or tips for making the most of your visit at Sorrento, this guide helps you travel smarter and with confidence.